aekazakov/enigma_explorer/api.md

 Accepts **isolate id**, **order** and **closest relative** (include the binomial name) as URL parameter, but not id.
 The keyword is NOT case sensitive.
 Partial keyword is accepted, but too short keyword (less than 3 letters) will be filtered out for they are too vague.

+Note this API do NOT return 16s rRNA sequence, to save data.
+Use `isoid`, `id` or `16s` API for 16s rRNA sequence.

 ----

 - **URL**